- Telecom Billing Tutorial

-What is a product?
+What is a Product?

-A product is a logical or physical entity which can be sold out to an end customer by the operators.
-This could be a mobile phone, internet connection, Voice call connection, VPN, Video on demand, Digital TV connection etc.
+A product is a logical or physical entity, which can be sold out to an end customer by the operators.
+This could be a mobile phone, internet connection, Voice call connection, VPN, Video on demand, Digital TV connection, etc.

-What is a service?
+What is a Service?

-Real objects (a mobile phone, for example).
+- Real objects (a mobile phone, for example)

-- Services (a call waiting service on a telephone system, for example).
+- Services (a call waiting service on a telephone system, for example)

-- More abstract concepts (a service level agreement, for example).
+- More abstract concepts (a service level agreement, for example)

 Related products can be grouped together into a product family.
 Multiple levels of products are possible, so a product can be both a parent and a child at the same time.

-Group of Products ie. Packages:
+Group of Products(Packages)